ANALYSIS-Does drug touted by Trump work on COVID-19? After data debacle, we still don't know

 Randomised studies are the gold standard in research, randomly assigning a treatment to one group of people and a dummy to another group so that the two can be compared.
 The Lancet study was a "retrospective observational" study, using a data set from an analytics firm, to see what effects the drug had had on some COVID-19 patients, compared to those who did not get it.

 The WHO's about-face came after nearly 150 doctors signed a letter to the Lancet outlining concerns about the study's conclusions.
-The journal itself published an expression of concern about the research this week, saying "serious scientific questions have been brought to our attention".
+On Thursday three of the study's authors retracted it, saying the company holding the data would not release it for an independent review.

 "It's really impacted quite negatively the sort of studies that would be able to say if there is a benefit or harm," Will Schilling told Reuters.
 He is co-lead on the UK COPCOV study which was paused last week, just days after its launch.